credj/iigca.github.io/README.md

 ### [SEO Optimization Plan for Portfolio Site](#)
 Implemented keyword strategies and structural changes to improve SEO performance and digital reach of personal website.

+### Altered Cognitive States and Verbal Coherence
+I am currently designing an experimental study testing how altered cognitive states affect the coherence of verbal explanations.
+Participants provide scenario-based explanations that are scored on clarity, logic, organization, and reasoning.
+I will apply regression analysis while controlling for baseline coherence measures to estimate treatment effects.

 ### Tools